pixelninja/media_library/README.markdown

 - Media Library field can take single files or multiple files.
 Multiple files can be drag/drop reordered
 - Edit/manipulate images with [Doka](https://pqina.nl/doka/) (licence required)

+In the Preferences, there are options to update the default image upload options.
+These include min/max image width/height and image quality.

 ## Developers

 ### Tagging